skip to content

 Ventilation

-Good ventilation reduces the build-up of airborne virus particles, so you are less likely to catch coronavirus from an infectious person if you are outdoors or in a well-ventilated indoor space.
-Where possible, prioritise ventilation: this could mean arranging to meet outside, keeping doors and windows open, or leaving time between meetings in an enclosed space to allow the air to change over.
-All University indoor spaces have had a ventilation risk assessment: please follow local signage and instructions where displayed.
+Good ventilation reduces the build-up of airborne virus particles.
+You are less likely to catch COVID-19 from an infectious person if you are outdoors or in a well-ventilated indoor space.
+Where possible, prioritise ventilation.
+This could mean arranging to meet outside, keeping doors and windows open, or leaving time between meetings in an enclosed space to allow the air to change over.
+All University indoor spaces have had a ventilation risk assessment.
+Please follow local signage and instructions where displayed.

 Hand and surface hygiene

-It is less common to catch COVID-19 via contact with a contaminated surface but it is possible to be infected if you touch a surface contaminated with the virus and then touch your nose, eyes or mouth.
+It is less common to catch COVID-19 via contact with a contaminated surface.
+Yet, it is possible to be infected if you touch a surface contaminated with the virus and then touch your nose, eyes or mouth.
 Hand washing with soap and water/ using hand sanitiser remains important.
-There may also be local cleaning protocols requiring you to eg clean a shared desk/workstation between users.
+There may also be local cleaning protocols requiring you, for example to clean a shared desk/workstation between users.
 Please follow local instructions.

 NHS advice on how to wash your hands effectively